glitchedgitz/cook/README.md

 - Check out [discussions](https://github.com/giteshnxtlvl/cook/discussions).

 # Satisfied?
 <a href="https://www.buymeacoffee.com/giteshnxtlvl"><img width="300" src="./images/BMEC2X.png"></a>

+# Todo
+- Search wordlist `cook search [wordlist]` , that means wordlists needs tag or something
+- Flag `cook update [wordlist]`, so it will update those wordlists
+- Flag `cook add [name] [wordlist]`, to add new wordlist, directly from cmd
+  - If `name` already exists, then ask to overwrite or not
+- Flag `cook delete [name]`, ask to confirm the delete
+- Get all directories from URL to create a list
+- Updating cook.yaml from this repo and keeping user modifications
+- Add new assetnote's wordlists in their sets
+- Print url + local saved wordlist path, so user can use them
+- Specify start and stop of wordlist

+# TODO example
+- Coping in burp

 # Final Words
 > *COOKING IS AN ART, ART NEEDS CREATIVITY*